-The two assessors decide in consensus at the end of the test if the candidate masters all competences.
+The two assessors decide in consensus at the end of the assessment if the candidate masters all competences.
 It is their authority to weight each observed action and to make a final decision.

-20 C. Assessment Overview and Measured Competences
+08. Assessment Overview and Measured Competences

 Competences - Skills / Knowledge / Autonomy & Attitude